 Why is this still so important?

-· Avoid having people coming over in the first few weeks or decide according to how you feel.
-You may even want to be proactive and invite them for a later time, like a sip and see party.
+- Avoid having too many people coming over in the first few weeks or decide according to how you feel – You may even want to be proactive and invite them for a later time, like a sip-and-see party.

-· If your best friends ask you what they can bring you, suggest a home-cooked soup or some nourishing cookies, or anything that goes into the freezer – ready for you to heat up when you need it.
+- If your best friends ask you what they can bring you, suggest a home-cooked soup, some nourishing cookies, or anything that goes into the freezer – ready for you to heat up when you need it.

-· Create a list of all the paper work related to having a baby and ask your partner to take care/help you follow up.
+- Create a list of all the paperwork related to having a baby and ask your partner to take care/help you follow up, lesson in delegation.

-· Have plenty of healthy snacks available: These could be mungbean-chicken muffins, other savoury muffins (warmed up) sweet potatoes, boiled eggs, black bean cake, oats cookies – very practical, because you can eat these one-handed while holding little bub 😉
+- Have plenty of healthy snacks available: These could be mungbean-chicken muffins, other savoury muffins (warmed up) sweet potatoes, boiled eggs, black bean cake, and oat cookies – very practical because you can eat these one-handed while holding little bub 😉

 What else is needed?

-· Resting, sleeping and time for yourself and meditation will go a long way.
+- Resting, sleeping time for yourself and meditation will go a long way.

 National Institute of Mental Health.
 (2019).
 Postpartum Depression Facts.
 Retrieved April 4, 2019, from https://www.nimh.nih.gov/health/publications/postpartum-depression-facts/postpartum-depression-brochure_146657.pdf